nwops/bolt/documentation/bolt_examples.md

 - The first `apply` block installs the Chocolatey package manager.
 The Chocolatey provider is also deployed as a library with the Puppet agent in `apply_prep`.
 - The second `apply` block installs a specified package using the Chocolatey provider.

-2. To verify that the `puppet_chocolatey_tap` plan is available, run the following command:
+2. To verify that the `puppet_choco_tap::installer` plan is available, add and commit your code to your remote repository, and run the following command again:

+`bolt puppetfile deploy`

+Then run:

 ```
 bolt plan show
 ```

-The output looks like this:
+The output should look like:

 ```
 facts